DiamondLightSource/developer-portal/docs/user/references/resource-spec.md

 ## `dependencyOf` [Optional]

 An array of [entity references](https://backstage.io/docs/features/software-catalog/references#string-references) to the Components and Resources that this resource is a dependency of, e.g. `dependencyOf: [artist-lookup]`.
+There is no requirement for these entities to be created within the same location; Existing entities can be listed in the catalog.
 Use of this field is discouraged in favour defining `dependsOn` on the dependant Component or Resource.

 <!--end-fields-->